andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

 - BSUIR as a scientist / researcher who performed modeling of physical processes
 - Linline as an electronics engineer who participated in construction and tuning of electronics for cosmetology lasers
 - BMC as an electronics engineer and software developer who worked on prototyping of a device for diesel fuels testing
+- As a software engineer for next companies:
+  - Epam Systems
+  - Godel Technologies
+  - Artezio
+  - iTechArt
-- Epam Systems / Godel Technologies / Artezio / iTechArt / Bell Integrator as a software engineer who used Java stack mostly on different projects related to next domains:
+  - Bell Integrator

+  and used Java stack mostly on different projects related to next domains:
     - FinTech
     - Entertainment
     - Blockchain